 The spell scion's class skills (and the key ability for each skill) are Concentration (Con), Craft (Int), Knowledge (all skills, taken individually) (Int), Profession (Wis), and Spellcraft (Int).
+Skill Points at Each Level: 2 + Int modifier.

 The following are class features of the spell scion prestige class.
 A legendary weapon associated with the class provides a unique set of additional special abilities, which are detailed in the weapon's description.
 (For an example, see Ionon, below.)
 These abilities accrue in addition to those already noted on Table 5-10.
 However, because those abilities are functions of the weapon rather than the wielder, they are lost if the legendary weapon that granted them is lost.
 The features mentioned on Table 5-10 are retained even if the weapon is lost.